 It’s therefore important to set up a system for encouraging reviews – known as a review acquisition strategy.
 Implementing a process for steadily growing your reviews helps to make it a habit, so it becomes almost second nature to ask customers for their thoughts with each purchase.

 Check out our previous articles about encouraging satisfied customers to leave reviews: “What is a Review Acquisition Strategy?” and “11 Ways to Encourage Customers to Leave Online Reviews”.

 Following these three points should increase your chances of appearing in the local 3-pack, but they’re not the be all and end all to showing up there.
 If we head back to Moz’s research for a sec, they found that there are 8 significant ranking factors that go into a company’s 3-pack placement.

 According to their research, basic details like business name, keywords, and location proximity make up 19% of the 3-pack ranking factor; off-site SEO signals like backlinks to your website and domain authority of linking sites make up 17%; and on-site SEO signals account for 14%.
 “Behavioural signals” (how people use your website) account for 10%, and social media engagement accounts for 4% of map pack presence.

 So, it seems that 3-pack placement also relies on SEO staples like backlinking and domain authority but working on those too certainly won’t hurt – and are likely to pay dividends in your search visibility as a whole.

-So it’s over to you.
+Over to you.
 What listing sites are you present on?
-Do you know if you’ve ever appeared in the 3-pack locally?
+Do you know if your business appears in the 3-pack for your local area?
 How do you encourage reviews and engagement?
-What other SEO efforts are your working on to maximise your search visibility?
+What other SEO efforts are you working on to maximise your search visibility?
 Please share your thoughts with us down in the comments!